Download SD card videos

-(It can take a few moments for the device to recognize and display the contents of the SD card).
+(It can take a few moments for the device to recognise and display the contents of the SD card).

 - In the VZC Player, select the folder icon.

 To find the file directory for the SD card, go to Media > Normal > Date > Time.
-The SD card directory is organized as follows:
+The SD card directory is organised as follows:

 - Folders are divided by date and time stamp for each file.